Will a flat gasket seal

 Pitting produces discrete depressions across the face — typically from localised corrosion, galvanic attack, or chemical attack on the face material.
 Unlike a scratch, pitting is not directional, but its effect is similar: discrete low points within the gasket contact area where the gasket may not make full contact.
 Each pit is a potential leak path.

 The severity depends on pit depth, diameter and distribution across the contact area.
-Light surface pitting — shallow, scattered pits in an otherwise flat face — may be manageable with a higher-compressibility gasket grade that can conform into smaller voids.
+Light pitting can be considered only after cleaning and measurement show that the face remains within the applicable acceptance criteria; a higher-compressibility grade does not make an out-of-tolerance face acceptable.
 Heavy pitting — deep pits, numerous pits, or pits running across the full contact width — typically cannot be reliably sealed by gasket grade alone.
 Face dressing or fitting replacement is the more reliable response.

 Pitting from galvanic corrosion is often accompanied by deposits — rust, scale, or mineral residue — that must be removed before assessing the actual face condition underneath.
 Deposits that appear to fill the pits may obscure their true depth.